Murray Foster: Great Big Sea

 In 2003, Foster began touring with Great Big Sea after founding bass player Darrell Power left the band.
 Over the course of 10 years with the band, Foster's role evolved.
 In 2012, he co-wrote the a cappella ballad "Safe Upon the Shore" with Séan McCann.

 The Cocksure Lads

 In 2010, Foster and Mike Ford recorded a CD under the name The Cocksure Lads.
 Called The Greatest Hits of The Cocksure Lads (1963-1968), its 12 tracks were written over the previous decade.
 Their second CD, Mad!
 Lad!
 Plan!, was released on January 24, 2014.
 The live band is a separate project from The Cocksure Lads Movie.

 The Lesters

 In the early 2000s, Foster joined with Tory Cassis and Jeff Ulster to form The Lesters, an acoustic vocal jazz trio modelled on the Nat King Cole trio.
 After focusing on 1940s and 1950s jazz for the first ten years of their existence, The Lesters began writing original songs for a six-song EP which was released in 2017.

+Musical theatre

+Chelsea Sunrise

+In 2017, Foster and Mike Ford were invited to adapt The Cocksure Lads Movie into a musical at Sheridan College's Canadian Music Theatre Project incubator.
+The resulting show was named Chelsea Sunrise.